TheCoordinatedLiving/The-Coordinated-Living/ENVIRONMENT_VARIABLES.md

 ## Required Environment Variables

+All of these variables are already configured in the **Vercel project → Settings → Environment Variables** for production.
-Create a `.env.local` file in your project root with the following variables:
+For **local development**, create a `.env.local` file in your project root with the same variables:

 ```env
 # Paystack Configuration (Live Keys)